Literacy and Numeracy

 English

-The Uninterrupted Literacy Block is a dedicated period where literacy instruction is given undivided attention, ensuring that students receive consistent and focused teaching.
+The Uninterrupted Literacy Block is a dedicated period where literacy instruction is given undivided attention, ensuring that students receive consistent daily explicit instruction.

-By implementing system-wide non-negotiables, all our teachers promote the Balanced Reader by focusing on decoding, fluency, phrasing, and comprehension.
+By implementing system-wide non-negotiables, all our teachers promote a Balanced Reader approach.
 Our schools ensure high-quality literature in our K-6 classrooms, emphasising a combination of decodable and leveled texts.

 Our primary schools implement the InitiaLit program, an evidence-based Tier 1 literacy program for Kindergarten to Year 2 students.

 This program equips students with essential knowledge and strong foundations for becoming successful readers and writers.
-To monitor progress, our schools use the Data Ecosystem to employ explicit literacy programs such as MiniLit and MacqLit as Tier 2 interventions for students who need additional support to reach their reading goals.
+To monitor progress, our schools use the Data Ecosystem to employ explicit literacy programs such as MiniLit, Read3 and MacqLit (for Years 3-6) as Tier interventions for students who need additional support to reach their reading goals.

 Writing is celebrated through ongoing opportunities for students to practice writing in context, focusing on opportunities for descriptive feedback, peer and self assessment, and the development of individual writing goals.